 Optimizing Contraception for the HIV-positive Woman

 The ideal contraceptive for an HIV-positive woman prevents pregnancy as well as transmission of HIV and STDs.
-Dual contraception using condoms plus an additional contraceptive appears to be the best strategy.
+Dual contraception using condoms plus an additional contraceptive is the best strategy.
+Preexposure (PrEP) and postexposure (PEP) prophylaxis should be available to partners regardless of contraceptive method used.

 Injectable depot medroxyprogesterone acetate (DMPA) is safe and effective (MEC cat.
 1) and does not appear to have interactions with antiretrovirals